 Nature Recovery Network

-The NRN mapping together with the Ecosystem service mapping on the Natural Capital pages will be used as the mapping for the Local Nature Recovery Strategies (LNRS), which are mandated in the new Environment Act, informing a spatial master plan for nature restoration across the county.
+NRN mapping, together with Ecosystem service mapping, form the basis of mapping for the developing Local Nature Recovery Strategy (LNRS) in Gloucestershire.
+Local Nature Recovery Strategies were mandated in the 2021 Environment Act, and will inform a spatial master plan for nature restoration across the county.

 Each county will be producing a LNRS so it is important for the local mapping to join up across the borders, particularly for partners like the local AONBs which straddle several counties, as nature does not stop at the border.
 The mapping methodology for Gloucestershire has accounted for the borders by mapping an overlapping buffer and conferring with neighbouring counties over the methodologies used.